Orth-Research/RPA_SrCo2As2/README.md

 ### Requirements

+* numpy
+* scipy
+* matplotlib
+* multiprocessing
-*
+* numba

 ### Data Generation
-The main files to perform the algorithm detailed in the paper are described below.
+The main files to perform the algorithm detailed in the paper are given in folder **main_codes** and described below.
 Generated data can be found in the **results** folder.
 The following files were designed to be ran on a computing cluster, and they may need to be modified to run on other systems.

+* `multiorbital_bare_susceptibility.py` calculates all components of the static and dynamic transverse bare spin susceptibility tensor.
+The code consists of two options, using original Wannier90 tight-binding or a symmetrized Hamiltonian.
+* `multiorbital_RPA_susceptibility.ipynb` calculates RPA susceptibility tensor from the static bare susceptibility and generates the phase diagram from the leading energy eigenvalue.

 ### Figures
 All the codes used to create the figures in the paper are found in the **figures_scripts** folder.
-They are all written in Python (as jupyter notebooks and also as pure python code).
+They are all written in Python (as jupyter notebooks and also as pure python code) and Mathematica.
 Used libraries include matplotlib, numpy, scipy, csv and time.